shivkumar98/OCP-Java-Examples/src/review_questions/chapter_3/attempt_1/README.md

 G. An exception is thrown 🎃

-My answer: `C` - there seems to be a typo
+My answer: `C` - there seems to be a typo ❌❌❌❌ CORRERCT ANSWER: D

 ## Question 8: